ttinahooo/Causal-and-Predictive-Analytics/Homework-2/README.md

    So, the category is the base line category, which is Cosmetics.

    ageMean 2.41940

    factor(category)eCom -42.64 (no interaction term)

    factor(category)eCom -28.30 (with interaction term)

    The coefficient on eCom increased from -42.64 to -28.30.
-This is because this coefficient now represents the effect for those with an age of 0. (but where is the gap come from??) the positive effect of eCommerce is underestimated without the interaction effect.
+This is because this coefficient now represents the effect for those with an age of 0. (but where is the gap come from??)
+   The positive effect of eCommerce is underestimated without the interaction effect.
 Because ageMean is associated with 0.36125 less of its impact, causing less negative effect within the ecommerce category.

 **Insights/Comments:**
    Cosmetics is category with the largest number of clicks per dollar.
 Attention!
 Interaction effects and Marginal effects.